WirelessConsultant.net SEO Progress: GSC, SEMrush, and Reddit Advice

 The lesson so far is still useful.
 When Google is already showing a page, that page deserves attention.
 It may be easier to improve a page that already has impressions than to create a brand-new page and wait for Google to care.

-Here are the main page results I am watching from the latest 7-day Search Console report.
+Here are the main page results I was watching from the May 11 Search Console report.

 The Query Pattern I Am Watching